Fandango Media: History

 In February 2016, Fandango announced its acquisition of Flixster and Rotten Tomatoes from Time Warner's Warner Bros.
 Entertainment.
 As part of the deal, Warner Bros. would become a 30% shareholder of the combined Fandango company.
 Its stake was reduced to 25% by 2019.

 In December 2016, Fandango Media purchased Cinepapaya, a Peru-based website for purchasing movie tickets, for an undisclosed amount.
 Later that same month, Fandango moved to Fox Interactive Media's former headquarters in Beverly Hills.
 On April 20, 2020, Walmart entered into an agreement to sell Vudu to Fandango Media.
 The sale was completed on July 6, 2020.
 Vudu was rebranded as Fandango at Home in 2024.
 On July 16, 2024, Fandango founder J. Michael Cline committed suicide at the age of 64.
+On July 6, 2026 Fandango at Home was rebranded as Fandango.

 Services

 Fandango's website also offers exclusive film clips, trailers, celebrity interviews, reviews by users, movie descriptions, and some web-based games to Fandango members.
 As of March 5, 2015, Fandango provides members the ability to refund or exchange their orders up to 2 hours before the showtime of their film.
 Fandango's Android app was listed among Techland's 50 Best Android Applications for 2013.